victronenergy/velib_python/README.md

 velib_python
 ============
 This is the general python library within Victron.
-Today it only contains code that is related to dbus and the Color Control GX.
+It contains code that is related to dbus and the Color Control GX.
+See http://www.victronenergy.com/panel-systems-remote-monitoring/colorcontrol/ for more infomation about that panel.

 Files  busitem.py, dbusitem.py and tracing.py are deprecated.
-See vedbus.py instead.

-vedbus.py is still being finished.
+The main files are vedbus.py and dbusmonitor.py.

+- Use VeDbusService to put your process on dbus and let other services interact with you.
+- Use VeDbusItemImport to read a single value from other processes the dbus, and monitor its signals.
+- Use DbusMonitor to monitor multiple values from other processes

 Code style